OCR-D/ocrd-website/site/en/models.md

 `cwd` option should be the default (or only) location to store resources and resolve file parameters.

-To change the default location, adapt the `$HOME/.config/ocrd/config.yml` file (it is created if it doesn't exist whenever you execute `ocrd resmgr`) which has a `resource_location` key that accepts the same range of values as the `ocrd resmgr --location` command line flag.

 ## Notes on specific processors